adecarolis/wfweb/README.md

 2. Double-click anywhere on the bandscope or waterfall to tune the radio.
 3. Entry of frequency is permitted under the "Frequency" tab.
 Buttons are provided for touch-screen control
 4. Bandscope parameters (span and mode) are adjustable.
-5. Full keyboard and mouse control.
+5. Full [keyboard](https://gitlab.com/eliggett/wfview/-/wikis/Keystrokes) and mouse control.
 Operate in whichever way you like.
 Most radio functions can be operated from a numberic keypad!
+This also enables those with visual impairments to use the IC-7300.

 ### Build Requirements:
 1. gcc / g++ / make